HangX-Ma/miniFOC/README.md

 - `nFault` pin of the DRV8313 needs to be controlled and monitored by the MCU.
 Currently, only unplugging battery can release the DRV8313 off the fault state.

 ## Development Logs

+### 2023-08-06 to 2023-08-07

+- Reconstruct GUI logic to support mult-level menu and motor app mode switch.
+- Enhance the MainUI animation logic to follow the actual angle position.
+- Add **Damp Mode**.
+- Add damp feeling control for **Rebound Mode**

 ### 2023-08-05